Nature Center at Wellfleet Bay

 The beautiful Esther Underwood Johnson Nature Center is an award-winning green building.
 Within the building there are exhibits, a Green Building "Trail", and a gift shop.
-Just outside, visitors can take a stroll through our beautiful wildlife garden or venture further afield to explore 5 miles of trails.
+Just outside, visitors can take a stroll through our beautiful wildlife garden.

 After its completion in 2008, the redesigned Wellfleet Bay Nature Center was awarded Platinum LEED certification from the US Green Building Council (USGBC)—the highest rating available.